 Transactions in foreign currencies are initially recorded at the exchange rate on the date of transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency of the operation at the exchange rates prevailing at the reporting date.
 Exchange rate differences are carried to the income statement.
-Non-monetary assets and liabilities are translated into the functional currency of the operation at the exchange rates of the operation at the exchange rates are translated into the functional currency of the operation at the exchange rates prevailing on the date of the transaction (or date of later revaluation).
+Non-monetary assets and liabilities are translated into the functional currency of the operation at the exchange rates prevailing on the date of the transaction (or date of later revaluation).
 Non-monetary assets and liabilities denominated in foreign currencies are translated at the exchange rates prevailing on the date of the initial transaction.